 1. Responsible body and data protection officer

 Your privacy as a data subject and your right to “informational self-determination” are very important to us.
-We process your personal data in accordance with the EU General Data Protection Regulation(EU -DS-GVO) and the Federal Data Protection Act(BDSG).
+We process your personal data in accordance with the EU General Data Protection Regulation(EU GDPR) and the German Federal Data Protection Act(BDSG).

-ESL Elektronik GmbH
+ESL Electronics GmbH

-ESL Elektronik GmbH
+ESL Electronics GmbH

 2. Legal bases for the processing of your personal data

-We process your personal data in accordance with specific purposes in connection with your expressions of interest in our offers, to initiate contractual or quasi-contractual business relationships, to offer products and services, to maintain business contacts and to comply with processing regulations under tax law and commercial law and others relevant laws and regulations.
+We process your personal data in accordance with specific purposes in connection with your expressions of interest in our offers, to initiate contractual or quasi-contractual business relationships, to offer products and services, to maintain business contacts and to comply with processing regulations under tax and commercial law and other relevant laws and regulations.